thirilo2002/timetable_scheduling_genetic_algorithms/README.md

 # The Main.py contains Main code
 Genetic_algo part
-Basically We will randomly populate the population Then Fitness function is used to sort Individual based on their Quality Criteria for Fitness Function\n
+Basically We will randomly populate the population.
+Then Fitness function is used to sort Individual based on their Quality.
+Criteria for Fitness Function\n
       Hard Constraints:
       No student can have two class at a same time